gip-inclusion/agent_connect_engine/README.md

   # The callback is executed in the scope of a controller so you can redirect the user
   # after a successful authentication
   #
-  # @param payload [Hash] the user information returned by the AgentConnect API
+  # @param payload -> the user information returned by the AgentConnect API
   config.success_callback = ->(payload) do
     # Connect the user to your application
     # For instance :